mikekok/ytssubs/README.md

 /*
 The download path is set to './subs'.
-The subtitle is downloaded at as .srt.
+The subtitle is downloaded as .srt.
 */
 ```